Advertiser Disclosure

 U.S. Airline Wi-Fi Subscriptions

-Many of the major U.S. airlines offer Wi-Fi subscriptions for frequent flyers, usually on a monthly or annual basis.
-This is great if you fly regularly with the same airline, but these subscriptions are not valid across multiple airlines, unfortunately.
+Many major U.S. airlines offer Wi-Fi subscriptions for frequent flyers, usually monthly or annual.
+This is great if you fly regularly with the same airline, but these subscriptions are not valid across multiple airlines.

-American offers a direct Wi-Fi subscription plan for North American flights starting at $49.95 per month.
+American Airlines offers a direct Wi-Fi subscription plan for North American flights starting at $49.95 monthly.

-United Airlines offer its own monthly and annual subscription plans starting at $49 that provide access across its multiple Wi-Fi providers.
-Passengers can opt for a North and Central America subscription or a global subscription.
+United Airlines offers monthly and annual subscription plans starting at $49 that provide access across multiple Wi-Fi providers.
+Passengers can opt for a North and Central America or global subscription.

 iPass Subscriptions

-iPass provides access to millions of Wi-Fi hotspots across 180 countries and includes inflight Wi-Fi. iPass is marketed at companies rather than individuals; if you’re lucky enough to have an account through your employer you’ll have Wi-Fi access with select airlines.
+iPass provides access to millions of Wi-Fi hot spots across 180 countries and includes inflight Wi-Fi. iPass is marketed at companies rather than individuals, so if you’re lucky enough to have an account through your employer, you have Wi-Fi access with select airlines.

-iPass states that it partners with Gogo, Deutsche Telekom, and Panasonic to provide Wi-Fi on more than 4,000 aircraft (including domestic and international routes,) but some passengers have reported difficulties gaining access with some providers and airlines.
+It partners with Gogo, Deutsche Telekom, and Panasonic to provide Wi-Fi on more than 4,000 aircraft (including domestic and international routes), but some passengers have reported difficulties gaining access with some providers and airlines.

-For a while there were a couple of companies offering subscriptions to iPass for $10 per month, like US Mobile; however, these plans have proven popular and now both state that they are sold out with the ability to join a waitlist.
+For a while, a couple of companies offered subscriptions to iPass for $10 per month, like US Mobile, which is so popular it’s now on a waitlist.

 International Airline Wi-Fi Fees